 Would accepting the gift change my professional, therapeutic relationship with this client or any of my other clients?

-If the answer to any of these questions is NO, it's best to tactfully decline.
+If the answer to any of these questions is YES, it's best to tactfully decline.
 Most gifts are well-meaning gestures so a refusal is unlikely to offend if you explain the rationale behind your refusal.

 Be sure to review your employer/organizational policies about gifts.